EXP-code/EXP/README.md

 This is only one example of many possible uses.
 There are many variants to this work flow, of course, and I expect that you will invent some interesting ones.

-## Compile hints

-See README.build for a brief synposis.

-A few quick additional notes.
-By default, both the n-body code and the Python bindings, the pyEXP interface, will be compiled by default.
-For those of you that only want pyEXP, add `-DENABLE_NBODY=OFF` to your `cmake` invocation or toggle `ENABLE_NBODY` using `ccmake` or your favorite gui configurator.